zackforbing/ruby-submissions/1511/module_4_assignments/gametime/bomber_person/check_in1.markdown

 ## Instructor Section

 ### Points for first check in (base 50)
+55 (+5 for All The Tests!)

 ### Instructor's goals for next check in
+Goals for Thursday:
+- Collision detection (blocks, bombs, explosions)
+- Have a Bomber Person on screen that can be moved around with arrow keys
+- Bomb and explosion class written, not necessarily rendering on screen

 ### Feedback?
+Great idea to use sprites for character graphics.